BabylonJS/Documentation/content/How_To/Particles/immutable_sps.md

 const mesh = SPS.buildMesh();
 ```

-Immutable color cube of triangle particles: <Playground id="#2FPT1A#5" title="Immutable Color Cube of Triangle Particles" description="Simple example of immutable color cube of triangle particles." image=""/>
+Immutable color cube of triangle particles: <Playground id="#2FPT1A#5" title="Immutable Color Cube of Triangle Particles" description="Simple example of immutable color cube of triangle particles."/>
-Immutable town with 80,000 buildings: <Playground id="#2FPT1A#36" title="Immutable Town With 80,000 Buildings" description="Simple example of an immutable town with 80,000 buildings" image=""/>
+Immutable town with 80,000 buildings: <Playground id="#2FPT1A#36" title="Immutable Town With 80,000 Buildings" description="Simple example of an immutable town with 80,000 buildings"/>

 Note that although the particles cannot move but you can still move, scale or rotate the whole SPS mesh.
 When there is no need for you SPS mesh to move, scale or rotate you can use the standard Babylon.js mesh _freezeXXX()_ methods for further performance gain